burak-kara/HASoMNI/AWS Connection.md

 - python3.7 Server.py

 ## Possible Mistakes
-- Do not change the IP's of server and gateway at the beginnig of each file
+- Do not change the IP's of server and gateway at the beginning of each file